notificationapi-com/docs/docs/guides/logs.md

 1. Received: Our servers received your request and have begun processing it.
 2. Failed: Something went wrong with your notification.
 E.g. Bad parameters, bounce.
-3. Blocked: The notification was blocked due to an expected condition.
-E.g. Notification preferences, user preferences. plan limits.
+3. Blocked: The notification was blocked due to an expected condition such as Notification preferences, user preferences and plan limits.
 4. Processed: We successfully processed your notification and await delivery.
 5. Delivered: The notification was successfully delivered to the user.
 The user has access to the notification.